William Pascoe Crook

 William Pascoe Crook (1775–1846), a missionary, schoolmaster and Congregational pastor.
 He was born in Dartmouth, Devon, England on 29 April 1775.
 As a young man, he was described as a "Gentleman's servant."
 From 1797 to 1799, he was the first missionary to live in the Marquesas Islands and learn the language.
 He returned to England in 1799, married, and in 1803 sailed to Australia where he founded the first boarding school and became a Christian minister and evangelist.
 As a missionary he returned to Polynesia, sailing to Tahiti in 1816.
 He became the pastor of a church.
-In 1830, he returned to Australia, founded a girl's school, and preached throughout the country.
+In 1830, he returned to Australia, founded a girls' school, and preached throughout the country.
 He died in 1846.

 He was responsible for the raising and education of Pōmare III, the infant King of Tahiti who died prematurely in 1827.
 He is believed to be the first translator of the Bible into Polynesian.